-On validation, if the matched log messages of generated pattern does not meet your field definition requirement, the pattern needs to be fine tuned.
+If the matched log messages are too few or do not meet your field definition requirement, the pattern needs to be modified.
 You can edit the generated pattern manually, if you are familiar with regular expressions (regex).
-Optionally, click on Choose another Pattern to choose a pattern from a list of patterns generated by the application
+Otherwise, simply click Choose another Pattern to choose from a list of patterns generated by the application.

-You can add a open attribute to this new field.
-The procedure to add open attribure is shown below in the screen shot.
+You can add an open attribute to this new field.
+The procedure is shown in the below screen shot.

-Save the pattern to enable EventLog Analyzer to identify, parse and index these custom fields from the new logs it receives from network systems and applications.
-While saving the pattern, a pop-up window asks for an option to save this pattern as identity rule for this user defined log type.
+Save the pattern to enable EventLog Analyzer to identify, parse, and index these custom fields from the new logs it receives from network systems and applications.
+While saving the pattern, a pop-up window asks whether you wish to save this pattern as an identity rule for this user defined log type.

 The custom pattern (parser rule) can be marked and unmarked as Identity rule for that user defined log type.
 Multiple custom patterns can be marked as Identity rules for a particular user defined log type.

 The saved pattern will be listed in the Settings tab under Custom Pattern Settings section.